-Kim Jong Nam investigation: North Korean man to be released without charge
+Kim Jong Nam investigation: North Korean man released | CNN

 Story highlights

-- Ri Jong Chol was the only North Korean arrested in connection with the case
+NEW: Ri Jong Chol, the only N Korean arrested in connection with the case, has been released

-Kuala Lumpur (CNN)A North Korean man who was held in connection with the death of Kim Jong Nam will be released from police custody Friday, authorities said.
+Ri Jong Chol, the North Korean man held in connection with the death of Kim Jong Nam, left Sepang Police district headquarters in Malaysia Friday under heavy police escort.

+Ri is being handed over to immigration officials and transported to Kuala Lumpur international airport, Malaysia’s National Police Deputy Inspector-General Noor Rashid Ibrahim told CNN.

+The only North Korean arrested in connection with the case, Ri appeared to be wearing a bullet-proof vest when he was escorted out of the building by half a dozen police, some of whom covered their faces with balaclavas and carried automatic weapons.

-Police don't have sufficient evidence to charge Ri Jong Chol, Malaysian Attorney General Mohamed Apandi Ali told CNN.
-He will be deported to North Korea after his release, Ali said.
+Police don’t have sufficient evidence to charge Ri Jong Chol, Malaysian Attorney General Mohamed Apandi Ali told CNN Thursday.
+Ali said he’ll be deported to North Korea after his release.

 Kim, the older half-brother of North Korean leader Kim Jong Un, was killed February 13 before he was supposed to board a flight to the Chinese-controlled territory of Macau.